This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Legal wins for disabled children and adults are essential because they provide justice and often the compensation individuals need for their care.

-If you need to find a lawyer for your child, give yourself the best possible chance of success by choosing someone who truly specializes in cerebral palsy cases.
-These are the lawyers who have the expertise and experience you need to win.
+If you need to find a lawyer for your child, give yourself the best possible chance of success by choosing someone specializing in cerebral palsy cases.
+These lawyers have the expertise and experience you need to win.

 You can find the right lawyer with the specialty area you need by contacting the state’s bar association.

-Also, contact any local groups that assist the disabled to find out which lawyers they work with and recommend.
+Also, contact any local groups that assist people with disabilities to find out which lawyers they work with and recommend.
 And if you have a group of parents of disabled children, ask around.
 Other parents have likely gone through similar legal situations.

 Working with a South Carolina cerebral palsy lawyer is the best way to get justice for the harm caused to your child.
 Cerebral palsy is a lifelong condition, and many children with it need treatment and care indefinitely.